 Figure 4.1 shows the treatment pathways and health states that form the Markov model.
 The model was programmed in Microsoft Excel 2016 (Redmond, WA).
 Treatment effects were characterized via observed changes in NYHA class post-treatment available from clinical trial data for mavacamten and standard first-line treatment and standard first-line therapy alone.
 Literaturebased estimates of NYHA class changes for myectomy and standard first-line therapy, septal ablation with first-line therapy, and for disopyramide and standard first-line therapy were extrapolated to be comparable to the patient population in EXPLORER (see further detail below).
 Proportion of alive patients across NYHA class was assumed to be constant after Cycle 8 (week 32) in the mavacamten and standard first-line therapy and standard first-line therapy alone arms and past Cycle 1 (week four) in the myectomy and standard first-line therapy, septal ablation and standard first-line therapy, and disopyramide and standard first-line therapy arms.
 Based on discussions with clinical experts and a literature review, mortality rates, adjusted for age and gender, reflected US average all-cause mortality from the Centers for Disease Control and Prevention (CDC) and were assumed constant across NYHA class in this model.
-As such, the only mortality effect across treatments in the model was associated with perioperative mortality from myectomy and septal ablation.
+As such, the only mortality effect across treatments in the base-case model was associated with perioperative mortality from myectomy and septal ablation.
+A scenario analysis was also conducted that assigned higher mortality to patients in NYHA class III/IV.
 Patients remained in the model until they died.